-As an attorney, I often describe the problem with mobile use and driving as worse than most people can possibly imagine.
-From my own auto accident and truck accident cases, I see the immense havoc that distracted driving – which includes drivers using social media and streaming movies and television – has in causing completely preventable car crashes.
+As an auto accident attorney, I describe the problem with cell phones, which includes using social media and even streaming videos while driving as worse than most people can possibly imagine.
+From my own auto accident and truck accident cases, I see the havoc that distracted driving is causing in otherwise completely preventable car crashes.

-I am the current Chair of the American Association for Justice Distracted Driving Litigation Group, and I have litigated and worked with plaintiff injury lawyers on horrific truck accident cases around the country on this issue.
-I’ve worked on cases that have made national news where truckers have been streaming porn while driving!
-In my own truck accident cases, it is now common to catch serious log book violations and DOT hours of service rules violations by truckers by downloading their mobile phones.
+I am also the current Chair of the American Association for Justice Distracted Driving Litigation Group, and I often speak on distracted driving and have litigated and worked with plaintiff personal injury lawyers on horrific truck accident cases around the country on this issue.
+I’ve worked on cases that have made national news where truckers have been streaming porn while driving.
+In my own truck accident cases, it is now common to catch serious logbook, ELD and DOT hours-of-service rules violations by truckers by downloading their mobile phones and comparing what they recorded to the activity on the cell phones they were using.

 Educating the public about the dangers of distracted driving is the most important step to making our roads safe.
-Alerting drivers about the Michigan cell phone law 2021 is a good first step.
+Educating drivers about the 2022 Michigan cell phone law is a good first step.

 Let’s strengthen the Michigan cell phone law for teen drivers